ogghst/grownode/docs/start.md

 # Getting Started

-This page describe the steps needed to have a working development environment on your PC.
+This page describes the steps needed to have a working development environment on your PC.

 ## Set up your environment

 ### ESP-IDF

 > [ESP-IDF](https://www.espressif.com/en/products/sdks/esp-idf) is the development environment provided by the ESP32 chipmaker.
-It lets you design application using the full chipset capabilities.
+It lets you design applications using the full chipset capabilities.
 I've decided to use it instead of higher level solutions like Arduino in order to achieve maximum flexibility and control.

- - install ESP-IDF as per [ESP-IDF getting started guide]https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32/index.html)
+ - install ESP-IDF as per [ESP-IDF getting started guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32/index.html)

  > Note: actual grownode library is made over esp-idf release 4.4. make sure to download the appropriate version